 The longest-serving female professional on Strictly, Professional World Mambo Champion Karen Hauer has had memorable partnerships with celebrities such as Jeremy Vine, Mark Wright and Charles Venn.
-She came tantalisingly close to the Glitterball Trophy when she reached the semi-final with comedian Chris Ramsey in 2019 – perhaps she’ll go all the way this year?
+She came tantalisingly close to the Glitterball Trophy when she reached the final with Made In Chelsea star Jamie Laing last year – will she go all the way this year?

 Won: Series 15 (Joe McFadden)

 World Professional Latin Showdance Champion Katya Jones has had many a memorable moment on Strictly, from dancing to Gangnam Style with Ed Balls to winning with Joe McFadden in 2017.
 The then-married Katya caused controversy when she was photographed kissing partner Sean Walsh in 2018, though had a quieter 2019 with BBC Breakfast’s Mike Bushell.

 Katya was part of the show’s first ever same-sex pairing last year, when she danced with boxer Nicola Adams.

 Four-time winner of the Italian Dance Championship, Luba Mushtuk was an assistant choreographer on the show for several years before finally given celebrity partner James Cracknell in 2019.
 Unfortunately, they were voted first.
 She managed to get a little further in 2020 when she was partnered with Jason Bell, however, only made it to Week Three.

 A two-time World Champion and European Champion in Ballroom and Latin ‘10’ Dance, Ukrainian-born Nadiya Bychkova is back for her fifth year on the show.
 She has partnered Davood Ghadami, Lee Ryan and David James, with whom she was eliminated fifth.

 Last year, she didn’t have a professional partner.